Transfer RNA: Hypothetical origin

+Evolution of type I and type II tRNAs is explained to the last nucleotide by the three 31 nucleotide minihelix tRNA evolution theorem, which also describes the pre-life to life transition on Earth.
+Three 31 nucleotide minihelices of known sequence were ligated in pre-life to generate a 93 nucleotide tRNA precursor.
+In pre-life, a 31 nucleotide D loop minihelix (GCGGCGGUAGCCUAGCCUAGCCUACCGCCGC) was ligated to two 31 nucleotide anticodon loop minihelices (GCGGCGGCCGGGCU/???AACCCGGCCGCCGC; / indicates a U-turn conformation in the RNA backbone; ? indicates unknown base identity) to form the 93 nucleotide tRNA precursor.
+To generate type II tRNAs, a single internal 9 nucleotide deletion occurred within ligated acceptor stems (CCGCCGCGCGGCGG goes to GGCGG).
+To generate type I tRNAs, an additional, related 9 nucleotide deletion occurred within ligated acceptor stems within the variable loop region (CCGCCGCGCGGCGG goes to CCGCC).
+These two 9 nucleotide deletions are identical on complementary RNA strands. tRNAomes (all of the tRNAs of an organism) were generated by duplication and mutation.

+Very clearly, life evolved from a polymer world that included RNA repeats and RNA inverted repeats (stem-loop-stems).
+Of particular importance were the 7 nucleotide U-turn loops (CU/???AA).
+After LUCA (the last universal common (cellular) ancestor), the T loop evolved to interact with the D loop at the tRNA "elbow" (T loop: UU/CAAAU, after LUCA).
+Polymer world progressed to minihelix world to tRNA world, which has endured for ~4 billion years.
+Analysis of tRNA sequences reveals a major successful pathway in evolution of life on Earth.

 tRNA-derived fragments

 tRNA-derived fragments (or tRFs) are short molecules that emerge after cleavage of the mature tRNAs or the precursor transcript.
 Both cytoplasmic and mitochondrial tRNAs can produce fragments.
-There are at least four structural types of tRFs believed to originate from mature tRNAs, including the relatively long tRNA halves and short 5’-tRFs, 3’-tRFs and i-tRFs.
-The precursor tRNA can be cleaved to produce molecules from the 5’ leader or 3’ trail sequences.
-Cleavage enzymes include Angiogenin, Dicer, RNase Z and RNase P. Especially in the case of Angiogenin, the tRFs have a characteristically unusual cyclic phosphate at their 3’ end and a hydroxyl group at the 5’ end. tRFs appear to play a role in RNA interference, specifically in the suppression of retroviruses and retrotransposons that use tRNA as a primer for replication.
+There are at least four structural types of tRFs believed to originate from mature tRNAs, including the relatively long tRNA halves and short 5'-tRFs, 3'-tRFs and i-tRFs.
+The precursor tRNA can be cleaved to produce molecules from the 5' leader or 3' trail sequences.
+Cleavage enzymes include Angiogenin, Dicer, RNase Z and RNase P. Especially in the case of Angiogenin, the tRFs have a characteristically unusual cyclic phosphate at their 3' end and a hydroxyl group at the 5' end. tRFs appear to play a role in RNA interference, specifically in the suppression of retroviruses and retrotransposons that use tRNA as a primer for replication.
 Half-tRNAs cleaved by angiogenin are also known as tiRNAs.
 The biogenesis of smaller fragments, including those that function as piRNAs, are less understood.